KxSystems/docs/docs/kb/partition.md

 ---
-title: Partitioning data bases | Knowledge Base | kdb+ and q documentation
+title: Partitioning databases | Knowledge Base | kdb+ and q documentation
 description: File par.txt in the main database directory defines a top-level partitioning of a database into directories.
 keywords: database, kdb+, q, par.txt, partitioning
 ---